Last Updated on 08/16/20 by quiltripping

 Though doors may have had similar styles, each one was different and unique in its own way.

 What fascinated me most was the extensive intricately carved details.
-The majority of the wood used was teak or mahogany – woods that were chosen for their durability and hardness – characteristics that don’t provide the easiest medium for carving.
+The majority of the wood used was teak or mahogany – woods that were chosen for their durability and hardness – characteristics that don’t provide the easiest medium for delicate carving.

 Honestly, I really enjoyed exploring and finding Stone Town’s beautiful doors more than I did the shopping.
 Getting hassled by the shopkeepers as we walked by got annoying very quickly.
 So what did I end up buying?
 I did purchase a small bag at MOTO (luggage space did not allow me to buy a larger one even though I wanted to), and since this is the “Spice Island”, I did also go home with a collection of the local spices.